 How to assist disadvantaged groups?
 If you’ve ever worked in the nonprofit sector, you’re familiar with this question.
 Whether you’re giving away someone else’s money or your own, or whether you’re asking for money to support your cause, you’re probably looking for ways to make an investment in the social good go further.
 Below are ways that four different corners of the nonprofit sector can make use of the answer to this question, “What is a Disadvantaged Group?”

 For Grantmakers.
 An “assets view” of people and communities is more advantaging than the charitable “deficits view.”
 Everyone has assets, and everyone wants to improve their lot in life.
 Rather than grantmaking guidelines that frame “the problem” as what groups can’t do, frame solutions with what groups can do.
-Grants that help a group build on its assets raise its ability to be less marginalized than grants that don’t.
-Gifts of respect, incentive and support to change, decision–making responsibility, resources to aid their development, and continued encouragement are useful and valued.
+Grants that help a group build on its assets increase the group’s ability to be less marginalized than grants that don’t.
+Gifts of respect, incentive and support to change, decision–making responsibility, resources to aid their development, and continued encouragement all count, even if not easily monetized; they’re useful and valued by their recipients.
 Do your grants help a group advance its self–sufficiency, or do they maintain that group’s disadvantagement?

 For Board members, Community developers, and Volunteer managers.
-With the curb cut example, or with system change efforts in general, volunteers are needed to help a nonprofit expand its reach beyond the confines of traditional social service.
+With the curb cut example, or with system change efforts in general, volunteers are needed to help a nonprofit organization expand its reach beyond the confines of traditional social service.
 Muscle and influence is needed to build bridges (to the Department of Public Works, for example), forge partnerships (with other nonprofits engaged in similar system change work), and use the power of networking to help smaller efforts become larger ones.
 Why volunteers?
-Traditional philanthropic program grants don’t usually pay for such efforts.
+Traditional philanthropic program grants don’t usually pay for such efforts, so this is a good use of influential Board members.

 For Evaluators.
-We take the position that evaluation is most useful when it helps improve an organization.
-You’ll get your evaluation off on the right foot if you’re aware of the program’s intended beneficiaries and benefits.
+We take the position that evaluation is most useful when it helps improve an organization, not merely judge them.
+You’ll get your evaluation off on the right foot if you’re aware of and consider the program’s primary intended beneficiaries and benefits.
 Is the program designed to deliver them?
 Will you use measures that capture success for each intended beneficiary – whether at the individual, community, system, or organizational level?
 Will you look in the right place for evidence of success?
 Evaluations that reveal an organization’s progress in gaining on its mission are important.
-Proof of achievement is much less useful than presentations of progress and opportunities for improvement.
+Proof of achievement is much less useful than presentations of progress achieved and opportunities to gain more ground.

 Steven E. Mayer, Ph.D. / December 14, 2020